 - Our Park crew has used old lift parts, pool filters and random discarded “stuff” to create unique features in the terrain parks.

 - All glass containers from the front and back of the house at John Harvard’s Brew House are separated and recycled.

 - Heat for the 2 spas at the Tamarack Club is taken from circulating pool water, allowing us the efficiency of having only one boiler.

-- During the construction of our Sky High Aerial Adventure Park in spring 2011, chips and logs from the culled trees were used to make the pathways.
+- At Sky High Aerial Adventure Park, chips and logs from culled trees are used to make the pathways.